jhstancel/smart-mail-template/README.md

 You can select one, fill it out, and instantly get a formatted email ready to copy.

 You can also:
-- Load templates directly from your computer in the UI
 - Edit the fields live and see changes immediately
-- Save drafts locally in your browser
+- Make your own intents inside the app
+- Make the generation of the email from the fields have a typing animation
+- Find easter eggs in the website
+- Select the intents you like, remove the ones you don't
+- Use the Auto Detect feature!

 ```

-YAML intent → schema → template → live email preview
+YAML intent/Local UI Generation → schema → template → live email preview

 ````